Restrictions on geographic data in China: GCJ-02

 A marker with GCJ-02 coordinates will be displayed at the correct location on a GCJ-02 map.
 However, the offsets can result in a 100–700 meter error from the actual location if a WGS-84 marker (such as a GPS location) is placed on a GCJ-02 map, or vice versa.
 The Google Maps street map is offset by 50–500 meters from its satellite imagery.
 Yahoo!
 Maps also displayed the street map without major errors when compared to the satellite imagery.
 MapQuest overlays OpenStreetMap data perfectly as well.

 Despite the secrecy surrounding the GCJ-02 obfuscation, several open-source projects exist that provide conversions between GCJ-02 and WGS-84, for languages including C#, C, Go, Java, JavaScript, PHP, Python, R, and Ruby.
 They appear to be based on leaked code for the WGS to GCJ part.
 Other solutions to the conversion involve interpolating coordinates based on regression from a data set of Google China and satellite imagery coordinates.
 An attempt by Wu Yongzheng using fast Fourier transform analysis gave a result much like the leaked code.

 From the leaked code, GCJ-02 uses parameters from the SK-42 reference system.
 The parameters were used to calculate lengths of one degree of latitude and longitude, so that offsets in meters previously calculated can be converted to degrees for the WGS-84 input coordinates.

 BD-09

 BD-09 is a geographic coordinate system used by Baidu Maps, adding further obfuscation to GCJ-02 "to better protect users' privacy".
 Baidu provides an API call to convert from Google or GPS (WGS-84), GCJ-02, BD-09, MapBar or 51ditu coordinates into Baidu or GCJ-02 coordinates.
 As required by local law, there is no API to convert into WGS-84, but open source implementations in R and various other languages exist.

 Reverse transformation

-As the actual algorithm is now available in open source form (see above), the text below is obsolete.

 GCJ-02 appears to use multiple high-frequency noises of the form $20n \sin{}(180 k \times lat_{rad})$, effectively generating a transcendental equation and thus eliminating analytical solutions.
 However, the open-source "reverse" transformations make use of the properties of GCJ-02 that the transformed coordinates are not too far from WGS-84 and are mostly monotonic related to corresponding WGS-84 coordinates: